filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 As an example if you want to limit the amount of PreCommit 1 tasks a `lotus-worker` can run, you just export the `PC1_32G_MAX_CONCURRENT=4` enviroment variable before you start the worker.

-You should then be able to see the limits set in the sealing workers output:
+You can then see the limits set in the sealing workers output:

 ```shell
 lotus-miner sealing workers